Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (e) contacting Safer Communities for confidential support and advice on (07) 5430 1226.

-4.6.3 Members of the University community can report suspected general misconduct by writing to the Pro Vice-Chancellor (Students) via email to PVCStudents@usc.edu.au.
+4.6.3 Members of the University community can report suspected general misconduct by writing to the Academic Registrar and Director, Student Services via email to academicregistrar@usc.edu.au.

 4.6.4 Students and members of the University community are encouraged to report suspected student general misconduct as soon as possible.